chenxu2394/dcs/README.md

 ## Description

-This is a frontend application for a digital coins store.
+This is a on-going frontend application for a digital coins store.
 It started as a simple e-commerce website which I built during my internship at Integrify.
 The backend is a java application built with Spring Boot ([Repo here](https://github.com/chenxu2394/fs18_java_backend)).
 And the database is a PostgreSQL database hosted on Supabase.

 ## Live Demo